EdwardTymoshuk/Bonbonfrancais/README.md

 # Landing Page For French Teacher

-Landing page for French teacher and her team, where you can all info you need.
-You can contact, book a lesson or leave a feedback.
+Landing page for French teacher and her team, where you can find a whole info about teachers and lessons.
+You can also contact, book a lesson, read or leave a feedback.

 ## Stack